 - 5.1.
-The doctoral candidate will conduct independent scientific research and will also maintain the customary academic contacts with fellow scientists. - 5.2.
-The doctoral candidate is responsible for producing the doctoral dissertation as a contribution to science and for ensuring that the research is conducted: - in accordance with the code of conduct and professional code that apply to professional activities in the area of science concerned: - according to the statutory regulations and university regulations applicable, in all events, for research involving animal testing, hazardous (e.g. radioactive) materials, hazardous (e.g. biological) substances; and - without the imposition of any limitations that conflict with academic freedom on the research and the freedom of publication of data and results from the research, also insofar as (part of) the research is funded by third parties.
+The doctoral candidate will conduct independent scientific research and will maintain the customary academic contacts with fellow scientists. - 5.2.
+The doctoral candidate is responsible for producing the doctoral dissertation as a contribution to science and ensuring the research is conducted: - in accordance with the code of conduct and professional code applicable to professional activities in the area of the science (domain) concerned: - according to the statutory regulations and university regulations applicable and in all events, for research involving animal testing, hazardous (e.g. radioactive) materials, hazardous (e.g. biological) substances; and - without the imposition of any limitations that conflict with academic freedom on the research and the freedom of publication of data and results from the research, also insofar as (part of) the research is funded by third parties.